 Raising a concern - what you need to know

-As a member of the public, employer, colleague or health practitioner, you may become concerned about a medical imaging or radiation therapy practitioner's competence or conduct.
-Before referring the matter to the Board, it is worth considering the following:
+As a member of the public, employer, colleague, or health practitioner, you may become concerned about a medical radiation technologist’s competence or conduct.
+In certain cases, you may wish to notify the Board of your concern.

 • Have you discussed your concerns with the practitioner?

-• Was it a one-off incident, or is a pattern emerging? ie failed to check a patient’s ID on multiple occasions.
+• Was it a one-off incident or is a pattern emerging? ie failed to check a patient’s ID on multiple occasions.

 • Was it a minor incident or a serious departure from accepted medical practise?
 If it was a departure, did the practitioner have an acceptable explanation?